Frequently Asked Questions

 Can I discuss GiveWell's research with a GiveWell staff member?

 Please fill out this form if you'd like to arrange a phone call with a GiveWell staff member to discuss our research.
-We also host regular public research discussions to discuss our recommendations and answer questions; please email info@givewell.org if you'd like to be notified about these.
+We also host regular public research events to discuss our recommendations and answer questions; please email info@givewell.org if you'd like to be notified about these.
 For media inquiries, please email media@givewell.org.

 Is the email I received "from GiveWell" spam?